thedges/PS2AIFileAnalyzer/README.md

 # Sample Screenshots
 The component will first load with a list of Prompt Templates you can choose along with a list of files that are attached to the record.
+It take a few seconds for the Prompt Template query to complete so you will see spinner during that time.
+Also in upper-right are a few options to 1) add file to record, 2) refresh the prompt and files drop-down options, and 3) clear AI results screen.

 ![alt text](./File-Analyzer-1.jpg "PS2AIFileAnalyzer Sample 1")